 Please see the ACO REACH GPDC Comparison Table for a comprehensive set of policy updates.

-The first Performance Year of the redesigned model will begin on January 1, 2023 and will run for four Performance Years: Performance Year 2023 (PY2023) through PY2026.
+The first Performance Year of the redesigned model began on January 1, 2023 and will run for four Performance Years: Performance Year 2023 (PY2023) through PY2026.
 CMS has released a Request for Applications (RFA) for organizations interested in beginning participation in PY2023.
 Accepted applicants will have the option of participating in an Implementation Period leading up to PY2023, which runs from August 1, 2022 through December 31, 2022.
 Current GPDC Model participants must maintain a strong compliance record and agree to meet requirements for the redesigned model by January 1, 2023 in order to continue their participation.

 The ACO REACH Model is focused on provider-based organizations and offers three types of participants:

 - Standard ACOs – ACOs comprised of organizations that generally have experience serving Original Medicare patients, including Medicare-only and also dually eligible beneficiaries, who are aligned to an ACO through voluntary alignment or claims-based alignment.
 These organizations may have previously participated in another Center for Medicare and Medicaid Innovation (Innovation Center) shared savings model (e.g., Next Generation ACO Model and Pioneer ACO Model) and/or the Shared Savings Program.
 Alternatively, new organizations, composed of existing Original Medicare providers and suppliers, may be created to form a Standard ACO.
 In either case, clinicians participating within these organizations would have substantial experience serving Original Medicare beneficiaries.